aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLSM in Android via Java" h2="Transform EPUB to XLSM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The EPUB format is a popular format for e-books, but it is not compatible with Microsoft Excel.
+To be able to use the data in an EPUB file in Excel, it must be converted to the XLSM format.
+This is where the two-step process of EPUB to XLSM conversion comes in.

+<h2>How Aspose.Total Helps for EPUB to XLSM Conversion</h2>

-You can integrate EPUB to XLSM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert EPUB to XLSX.
-Secondly, you can convert XLSX to XLSM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can help you integrate EPUB to XLSM conversion feature within your android applications.
+The first step of the process is to convert EPUB to XLSX using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
+This API allows you to easily convert EPUB files to XLSX format.

+The second step is to convert XLSX to XLSM using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
+This powerful spreadsheet processing API allows you to easily convert XLSX files to XLSM format.
+Both APIs come under the Aspose.Total for Android via Java product family, making it easy to integrate the two-step process into your android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}